Ciara’s Baby Shower Pictures Show Her Love Of Family Is Pure

 — Ciara (@ciara) March 31, 2017

-The color white represents purity which had been a theme throughout Russell Wilson and Ciara’s courtship so it’s likely that’s part of the reason Ciara chose white for her baby shower.
+The color white represents purity which had been a theme throughout Russell Wilson and Ciara’s courtship, so it’s likely that’s part of the reason Ciara chose white for her baby shower.
 Another possible explanation is that Ciara is trying to keep everyone guessing about baby Wilson’s gender.

 According to E!, Ciara sparked rumors last month that she was having a boy after she shared a picture of herself with the caption “Blue is one of my favorite colors.”